Open Science for Synthesis

 - Data analysis and modeling

-Throughout the course participants will receive a solid foundation in computing fundamentals for doing synthetic research in today’s computational- and data-intensive era.
-This includes:
+The course provides a solid foundation in the computing skills needed for synthetic research in today’s computationally- and data-intensive era.
+These topics include:

-- Instruction on languages like R and Python for data manipulation, analysis, and visualization
+- Instruction in programming languages like R and Python for data manipulation, analysis, and visualization

-- Analytical techniques for synthesis research, including meta-analysis and systematic reviews
+- Analytical methods for synthesis research, such as meta-analysis and systematic reviews

-- Survey of general programming constructs, paradigms, and best practices
+- An overview of general programming principles, paradigms, and best practices

-- Exposure to the Linux/UNIX command line environment and useful tools
+- Exposure to the Linux/UNIX command line environment and essential tools

-- Discussion of cyberinfrastructure trends supporting open, networked, reproducible science
+- Discussions on cyberinfrastructure trends supporting open, reproducible science

 Group Synthesis Projects